jeremieshaker-coco/obsidian/research/DEVICE_API_RESEARCH_NOTES.md

 ```

-- **Pattern**: **Aggregated Query**.
-Both Mission Control and the MDS Service act as clients that make on-demand HTTP requests to the `Operations Service`.
-The `Operations Service` serves as a facade, aggregating data from multiple sources to provide a comprehensive, real-time view of a robot's state.
-- **Mission Control**: The frontend client, defined in [`device.api.ts`](https://github.com/cocorobotics/delivery-platform/blob/main/web/mission-control/src/api/device.api.ts), calls endpoints on the `Operations Service` to fetch robot details for monitoring and debugging.
-- **MDS Service**: This Go-based service, defined in [`mds_handler.go`](https://github.com/cocorobotics/coco-services/blob/master/mds/internal/handlers/mds_handler.go), is responsible for compliance with city data standards.
-It calls the `Operations Service` to get the internal robot state and then transforms it into the required MDS format using helpers like [`normalizeVehicleState`](https://github.com/cocorobotics/coco-services/blob/master/mds/internal/handlers/transform/vehicle_status.go).

 The `Operations Service`'s core aggregation logic resides within the [`RobotsService`](https://github.com/cocorobotics/delivery-platform/blob/main/service/operations/src/modules/robots/services/robots.service.ts).
 When a request comes in, it:

 1. Fetches the latest business state (maintenance status, etc.) from its own **PostgreSQL** database.